China Guide

 Economy

-Beijing's target for 2009 is slightly less at 8%.
-The country's leadership is hoping that a half-trillion dollar stimulus package will boost key industries, such as steel and automakers, and shore up exporters.
-Its leaders have stated that the best contribution they can make to offset the current global economic crisis is to keep their own economy growing.
+Beijing's target for 2010 is slightly less at 8%.
+The leadership's half-trillion dollar stimulus package is boosting key industries such as steel and automakers, and helping shore up exporters.
+China's leaders have stated that the best contribution they can make to offset the current global economic crisis is to keep their own economy growing.
 China is among the world's largest trading nations and a major importer and exporter of goods and services.
-Foreign direct investment (FDI) used in China in 2008 topped $92 billion, up 23.6% year-on-year, according to the Ministry of Commerce.
+In 2009, 23,435 foreign-invested companies were set up in China, and contract FDI reached $194 billion USD.
 Experts are saying that China's economy will be the world's largest in less than 25 years.

 Tourism